Google's 97 Local Ranking Factors: Which Of The 28 Make Or Break Factors Is Your Website Missing?

 22) Product/Service Keyword in Business Title

-Your name should reflect your business’ real-world name, as used consistently on your storefront, website, stationery, and as known to customers.
+Your name should reflect your business's real-world name, as used consistently on your storefront, website, stationery, and as known to customers.

 23) Proximity of Address to the Point of Search (Searcher-Business Distance)

-We’re seeing more and more that Google is taking into account the location where the search actually happens… rather than basing the results to the proximity of the city center.
+We’re seeing more and more that Google is taking into account the location where the search actually happens... rather than basing the results on the proximity of the city centre.